the-turing-way/the-turing-way/book/website/reproducible-research/case-studies.md

 ## Prerequisites / recommended skill level

 This chapter assumes familiarity with several topics covered in this [Guide to Reproducible Research].
-The actually required skills depend on the case study since not all examples make use of all methods covered in the guide to reproducible research.
+Since not all examples will demonstrate the use of the same combinations of methods covered in this guide, the prerequisite and skill level will vary across the case studies.
+Therefore, we recommend the authors to indicate those skills for each case study separately.

 ## Summary